IrekRomaniuk/st2_influxdb/README.md

-# InfluxDB Pack
+# InfluxDB Pack (CPU measurements)

-Run a query on InfluxDB
+Run a query on InfluxDB to alert on CPU

 ## Configuration